emreokcular/emreokcular.github.io/projects/implementations.md

     * drop column importance
     * Automatic feature selection algorithm

-You can also check the collection of useful [Data Science helper functions](https://github.com/emreokcular/data-science-helpers) and packages that I used in my Data Science journey.
+You can also check the collection of useful [Data Science helper functions](https://github.com/emreokcular/data-science-helpers) and packages that I used in my Data Science journeyt.